 In contrast, another way to approach chronic illness in marriage is to fully embrace the other’s issues, truly considering that their “issues” are truly your issues to tackle.

 For example, there is no such thing as “his medical condition”; it becomes “both of your medical condition” because you are handling it together.

 To me this is far more natural and God’s true intention for marriage.
 What good is marriage, unless you have truly agreed to embrace each other’s scars and ugliness as if they were your own, and have determined to work together as one mind to fully help one another?

-Two Are Better Than One (Especially During Difficult Times)
+Two Are Better Than One When Dealing with Chronic Illness

 Do our actions show this?
 Do we really embrace—fully, totally and completely embrace—our spouse (and God) in this way?

-How to Help A Spouse Living with Chronic Illness
+How to Help A Spouse with Chronic Illness

-One of my biggest struggles through this process has been how to help him.
+One of my biggest struggles through this process has been how to help my husband with his chronic illness.
 It is so difficult to see your beloved suffering and in both emotional and physical pain, and to feel like there’s little you can do for them.

 So I have begun brainstorming practical ways that I can be involved in this burden for my sweet husband.
 Thankfully, I am learning that there is a lot I can do.

 First and foremost, everything our family does needs to encourage a healthy lifestyle for him.
 My goal is to create a home environment that encourages him in this lifestyle and to not make things harder for him.